Couple uses Facebook to raise over $9M to reunite immigrant families

 Charlotte and Dave Willner set up a fundraiser on Facebook on Saturday to help reunite families affected by the Trump administration's "zero tolerance" approach toward undocumented immigrants, USA Today reported Monday.
 Their original goal was to raise $1,500.

-As of Wednesday, over $9 million has been raised from more than 229,000 contributors.
+As of Wednesday, over $11 million has been raised from about 284,000 contributors.
 It's the largest single fundraiser to date using Facebook Fundraisers, and a spokesman for the social network confirmed that Facebook CEO Mark Zuckerberg and COO Sheryl Sandberg both made donations.

 The couple, both former Facebook employees who now work at other tech companies, felt "revulsed" by the more than 2,000 children separated from their parents at the US-Mexico border.
 The issue has also caught the attention of tech industry leaders.
 Microsoft CEO Satya Nadella, for instance, said Monday that his company "is dismayed by the forcible separation of children from their families at the border."
 Airbnb's co-founders also spoke out, saying in a statement on Twitter that the "US government needs to stop this injustice and reunite these families."
 In January, Amazon's Jeff Bezos donated $33 million to a scholarship fund for immigrants brought into the US illegally as children.